What Is SS-31?

 RetaLABS SS-31 is supplied as lyophilised powder in 10mg and 50mg vial sizes.
 Reconstitute with sterile water or bacteriostatic water.
 Store lyophilised at −20°C and reconstituted solution at 2–8°C for up to 4 weeks.
 Handle reconstituted solutions with care to avoid oxidation of the Dmt residue.

 See the Peptide Reconstitution Guide for full protocol notes.
-COAs available on request.
 All products are for laboratory research use only.
+A downloadable PDF reference is also available: SS-31 2026 Researcher's Reference Guide.